PasqualeZingo/trafficGen/README.md

 This contains usernames followed by an indent followed by an email address.
 When logged in with the username on the right, the user will be able to send mail with the address on the right.
 The default for this example has two users, info@example.com and sales@example.com, which are mapped to addresses of the same name.

 #### virtual
-This defines virtual users; in the default config found in the repo, it will
+This defines virtual users; in the default config found in the repo, it will cause mail intended for postmaster@example.com to be sent to root.
+The address on the left is the virtual address, while the user on the right is the user on the machine that will recieve the mail.

+#### vmailbox
+This file contains email addresses followed by the name of a directory.
+Email sent to those addresses will be saved in a text file /var/mail/vhosts/<the file name on the right>.
+Adding a '/' after the directory causes the mail to be stored in /var/mail/vhosts/<the directory on the right>/new.

+Once you have set up postfix,